techramento/techramento.github.io/BYLAWS.md

 The board president or vice president shall notify the sender and acknowledge receipt of the reported violation or suspected violation within five business days.
 All reports shall be promptly investigated by the board and its appointed committee and appropriate corrective action shall be taken if warranted by the investigation.

-This policy shall be made available to all directors, officers, staffs or employees and they shall have the opportunity to ask questions about the policy.
+This policy shall be made available to all directors, officers, staff or employees and they shall have the opportunity to ask questions about the policy.

 # Article XIII